 - Changes in bowel movements.
 You may need to go to the bathroom more than normal.

 - An enlarged thyroid gland.
-If this occurs, you’ll see a swelling at the base of your neck where your thyroid gland is located.
+You’ll see a swelling at the base of your neck where your thyroid gland is located.

 - Feeling tired.
 In addition to feeling fatigued, your muscles may ache.